gulraiznoorbari/React-Webpack-Boilerplate/README.md

 ## Functionalities

--   [x] Build React App without interacting with the CLI
+-   [x] No interaction with the CLI needed
 -   [x] Live Hot Reload

 ## INSTALLATION